Yelizaveta Sadovskaya

 Yelizaveta Mikhailovna Sadovskaya (April 23 (May 5), 1872 - June 4, 1934) was Russian and Soviet actress, Honored Artist of the RSFSR (1927).

 Family and education

 Elizaveta Mikhailovna Sadovskaya was born in Moscow on April 23 (May 5), 1872 into the family of theater actor Olga Osipovna Sadovskaya and actor and director Mikhail Provich Sadovsky (born 1847).
 Her brother was actor and director Prov Sadovsky Jr. (born 1874).
 Her grandfather, Prov Mikhailovich Sadovsky (born Prov Mikhailovich Yermilov in 1818), was founder of the Sadovsky theatrical family, who were famous for their interpretations of the plays of Aleksandr Ostrovsky and the Maly Theater, Moscow.

 In 1894 she graduated from drama courses at the Moscow Theatre School (teachers O. A. Pravdin and M. P. Sadovsky).

 Performance

 She was accepted into the troupe of the Maly Theatre, where she worked until the end of her life.

 During the life of her mother, Yelizaveta Mikhailovna had the stage name Sadovskaya 2nd.

-Possessing great stage charm, Yelizaveta Mikhailovna created vivid, memorable images of Russian girls.
+Yelizaveta Mikhailovna was known for her stage charm, creating vivid, memorable images of Russian girls.